glambient/fiction/README.md

 *Jun-Jul '22* - A paranoid man receives a visit by some strange creatures from the other side of the universe.

 ### ["The Mute Planet"](/The%20Mute%20Planet.md)
-*Aug '20* - Trevor, a xenolinguist, recounts a tale of a first contact gone horribly awry.
+*Aug '20* - A xenolinguist recounts a tale of a first contact gone horribly awry.

 # [*Mesh*](/mesh/)
 *Nov '20* - After a near-fatal workplace accident, an electrician on a distant factory planet begins to break through the barriers of his own mind, and uncovers dark secrets about his occupation.